Skip to content

 checkers = [

-memory_leak_check.MemoryLeakCheck(configs=configs, filters=[filter_host]), # Support for user-configured multiple filtering functions that are executed in sequence.
+memory_leak_check.MemoryLeakCheck(configs=configs, filters=[filter_host]), # Support for user-configured multiple filtering functions executed sequentially.

 ]